Transformer-based operator learning framework for self-energy in strongly correlated systems: Application to Hubbard model

 \subsection{Numerical results}

 Table \ref{table:dataset} summarizes the training dataset used in our study.
-After proper training of \(\Sigma\)-Attention (see Section \ref{subsec:Learning and Training details} for details), we test whether the network can accurately predict the Green's function dynamics for large systems with \(N_s = 32, 64, 128\) in the regime illustrated in Figure \ref{fig:data_structure}.
+After proper training of \(\Sigma\)-Attention (see Section \ref{subsec:Learning and Training details} for details), we test whether the network can accurately predict the Green's function dynamics for large systems with \(N_s = 32, 64, 128\) in the intermediate coupling regime.
+The training dataset and target prediction domains are illustrated in Figure \ref{fig:data_structure}.
 Since the network takes \(G_0\) and \(U\) as input and outputs the self-energy, the full Green's function \(G(k,\mathrm i\omega_n)\) is computed by solving

 Throughout training and prediction, \(G_0(k,\mathrm i\omega_n)\) is chosen to be the Hartree–Fock (HF) Green's function.
 Since \(\Sigma\)-Attention produces output almost instantly, computing \(G(k,i\omega_n)\) is extremely efficient and requires virtually no additional computational cost other than matrix inversion in \eqref{dyson_eqn_inv_NN}.
+After completing the above procedures, we also apply the adaptive pole-fitting techniques developed in~\cite{huang2023robust} to \(G(k, i\omega_n)\) to obtain its \emph{causal} approximation.
+This final step filters out numerical noise and ensures that the resulting Green’s function satisfies the required causality conditions.

-FIG \ref{fig:Gii} presents the predicted \(G_{ii}(\tau)\) for \(N_s = 64\) and \(U = 0.5, 1.0, \ldots, 5.0\).
+FIG \ref{fig:Gii} presents the final calculation result of \(G_{ii}(\tau)\) for \(N_s = 64\) and \(U = 0.5, 1.0, \ldots, 5.0\).
 For benchmarking, we compare our results with AFQMC and MBPT outcomes where the later is obtained using the 2ndB self-energy approximation.
 At half-filling, AFQMC is sign-problem free, making it an ideal benchmark.
 As shown in the figure, \(\Sigma\)-Attention yields accurate predictions for the Green's function across all \(U\) values, whereas the 2ndB approximation deteriorates as \(U\) increases, as expected.
 The comparison between AFQMC results and the NN prediction is shown more clearly in FIG. \ref{fig:Gii_log}.
 The overall prediction error,

-for all the $U$ values is on the order of \(10^{-4}\) to \(10^{-1.5}\); similar error bound holds for the off-diagonal elements \(G_{ij}(\tau)\) (see Supplementary).
-The prediction results for $N_s= 32, 128$ are provided in Supplementary and the conclusion is the same.
+for all the $U$ values is on the order of \(10^{-4}\) to \(10^{-2}\); similar error bound holds for the off-diagonal elements \(G_{ij}(\tau)\).
+The additional numerical results for Hubbard model with $N_s= 32, 128$ are provided in Appendix \ref{app:add_numerial} and the conclusion is the same.

-To clearly see the Mott transition predicted by $\Sigma$-Attention, we also compare the density of state (DOS) \eqref{DOS} obtained from analytic continuation.
-Specifically, given $G_{ii}(\tau_j)=G(\tau_j)$ for $\{\tau_j\}_{j=1}^{N_\tau}$ , we obtain $\rho(\omega)$ by solving the following constrained minimization problem: